ZhenyingZhu/StudyNotes/ASP.md

 Using `IHostingEnvironment env` to figure out if the env is a prod or a staging or development.
 In project property Debug page, can set the environment.

+### Creating a Layout

 # HERE

-### Creating a Layout

 Layout page: the common elements on multiple pages.
 It is a view shares across controllers.

 `@RenderBody()` can put body of a cshtml to the layout.

-Add the Views folder, add `_ViewStart.cshtmml` (Razor View Start), which is act as a base class.
+Add the Views folder, add `_ViewStart.cshtml` (Razor View Start), which is act as a base class.

 ### Adding More Views